boobeh123/ScrapeWorks/readme.md

 ## "What are things I can do early at the start of building a website from scratch, to make the code more mudular, flexible, and organized?"
+---
 - I asked this question, and I will follow the answer.
-I will start from a blank page and build a web application.
+- I will start from a blank page and build a web application.

+Watch the site progress - Deployed site: https://scrapeworks.netlify.app/